 Why API Specs Break AI Agents and How to Fix Them Before MCP Launch

-AI agents fail with API documentation for five common reasons: missing intent, weak examples, incomplete auth context, unclear errors, and stale specifications.
-These problems are not always obvious to humans because developers can infer meaning from naming conventions, support tickets, SDK behavior, or tribal knowledge.
-Agents usually cannot.
+AI agents fail on API documentation for five recurring reasons: missing intent, weak examples, incomplete auth context, unclear errors, and stale specs.
+These gaps are invisible to humans because developers infer meaning from naming conventions, SDK behavior, and tribal knowledge.
+Agents inherit none of that.
+The rest of this guide is the fix for each gap.

 - What business action does this endpoint perform?